Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Related Works

-\textbf{Cooperative Aerial Manipulation}.
-In the subsequent discussion, we primarily concentrate on the control, planning, and estimation techniques specifically associated with aerial transportation and manipulation using suspended cables.
-This emphasis is due to the multiple aforementioned benefits that the cable mechanism offers compared to other mechanisms.
+In the subsequent discussion, we focus on the existing related works on control, planning, and estimation techniques for aerial transportation and manipulation using suspended cables.
+This focus arises from the distinct advantages that cable mechanisms offer over other methods, as previously mentioned.

 Past literature includes several control and estimation methods~\cite{guanrui2021ral,klausen2020passiveoutdoortransportation,gengJGCD2020,Bernard2011jfr} for autonomous aerial transportation and manipulation using multiple aerial robots equipped with cables.
 For example, several works~\cite{klausen2020passiveoutdoortransportation,Bernard2011jfr,tran2020itiianntransportation,zhang2021ralselftriggedtransportation,LIU2021106673} propose formation controllers for a team of MAVs to fly in a desired formation when carrying the suspended-payload.
 The carried payload is not modeled as an integrated part of the system but as an external disturbance that each MAV controller tries to compensate for.
 Therefore, it is expected that these solutions can struggle to transport the payload to a given position.
 In~\cite{lee2013cdccooperativepointmass}, by assuming the payload is a point-mass, the authors analyze the full nonlinear dynamics of the system.
 Based on the dynamic model, the authors design a geometric controller to transport the payload to the desired position moving the quadrotor team to accommodate the desired load motions.
 Moreover, the previously mentioned methods~\cite{lee2013cdccooperativepointmass,Bernard2011jfr,tran2020itiianntransportation,zhang2021ralselftriggedtransportation}, treat the payload as a point-mass, hence restricting the manipulation capabilities to payload's positional movements only, with no control over its orientation.